Gepirone: Pharmacodynamics

-Like other azapirones, gepirone acts as a selective partial agonist of the 5-HT1A receptor.
+Gepirone acts as a selective partial agonist of the 5-HT1A receptor.
 Unlike its relative buspirone, however, gepirone has greater efficacy in activating the 5-HT1A and has negligible affinity for the D2 receptor (30- to 50-fold lower in comparison to buspirone).
-However, similarly to buspirone, gepirone metabolizes into 1-(2-pyrimidinyl)piperazine, which is known to act as a potent antagonist of the α2-adrenergic receptor.
+However, similarly to buspirone, gepirone metabolizes into 1-(2-pyrimidinyl)piperazine (1-PP), which is known to act as a potent antagonist of the α2-adrenergic receptor.